 The aim of ParentsNext is to help break the cycle of intergenerational welfare dependency, increase female labour force participation and help Close the Gap in Indigenous employment.

-Parents may have ideas about the kind of work they would like to do once their children are older, but staying at home with young children can sometimes isolate them and interrupt career plans.
-This can result in parents not finishing their education or training, having outdated qualifications and decreased confidence in their work skills.
-ParentsNext provides support to help parents get into a better position to participate in the workforce by the time they are required to look for work.
+Parents and carers may have ideas about the kind of work they would like to do once their children are older.
+However, staying at home with young children can sometimes be isolating and interrupt career plans.
+This can result in parents and carers not finishing their education or training, having outdated qualifications or decreased confidence in their work skills.
+ParentsNext provides support to help parents and carers get into a better position to participate in the workforce by the time they are required to look for work.

-ParentsNext is for parents who have been receiving a Parenting Payment for the last six months, have not had employment earnings during this period, have a child aged under six, and meet one of the program’s additional criteria.
+ParentsNext is for parents and carers who have been receiving Parenting Payment for at least six months, have not reported paid work to Centrelink during this period, have a child aged under six, and meet one of the program’s additional criteria.

-How are parents assessed as needing more support?
+How are parents and carers assessed as needing more support?

-A parent’s level of need is based on a combination of 18 factors.
-These range from recent work experience, length of time on income support payment and living in areas with challenging labour market conditions.
+A parent’s or carer’s level of need is based on a combination of factors.
+These range from recent work experience, length of time on an income support payment and living in areas with challenging labour market conditions.

 How does ParentsNext support Indigenous parents?

 ParentsNext provides more intensive services in locations where there is a high proportion of Indigenous Parenting Payment recipients.
-This means additional services are available to parents in these areas, including access to a participation fund and wage subsidies to help overcome barriers to future employment.
+This means additional services are available to participants in these areas, including access to funding to overcome barriers.

-All providers have identified diversity strategies that ensure the culturally competent servicing of Indigenous participants.
-Some strategies include, engaging local Indigenous individuals to be staff members, connecting with Elders in the community and working with local Indigenous organisation.
-As well as this, all providers need to demonstrate they can effectively and sensitively work with Indigenous parents and are required under the ParentsNext deed to have an Indigenous employment strategy.
+All providers have diversity strategies that ensure the culturally competent servicing of Indigenous participants.
+Some strategies include, employing local Indigenous people, connecting with Elders in the community and working with local Indigenous organisations.
+As well, all providers need to demonstrate they can effectively and sensitively work with Indigenous participants and are required under the ParentsNext deed to have an Indigenous employment strategy.

-By supporting Indigenous parents to achieve their goals ParentsNext aims to make a significant contribution to Closing the Gap.
-As at 31 December 2018 over 14,000 (19%) of parents in the program identified as Indigenous.
+By supporting Indigenous parents and carers to achieve their goals, ParentsNext aims to make a significant contribution to Closing the Gap.
+As at 31 December 2019 over 15,000 (20%) of participants identified as Indigenous.

-How do parents benefit from participating in ParentsNext?
+How do participants benefit from participating in ParentsNext?

 Watch testimonials from real-life parents who participated in ParentsNext.

-What do parents have to do in ParentsNext?
+What do participants have to do in ParentsNext?

 What is a Participation Plan?

-Together parents and providers develop and agree to Participation Plans.
-Participation Plans take account of the parent's goals, personal circumstances and capacity to undertake the activities.
-Participation Plans cannot include unsuitable or unreasonable requirements.
-Parents cannot be required to participate in a job search activity, but they can choose to do so if they want to.
+Together participants and providers make and agree to Participation Plans.
+Participation Plans take account of the participant’s goals, personal circumstances and capacity to undertake the activities.
+Participation Plans can’t include unsuitable or unreasonable requirements.
+Participants can’t be required to participate in a job search activity, but they can choose to do so if they want to and are job ready.

-Parents can choose to sign their Participation Plan immediately, or they have up to 10 business days ‘think time’ to consider the activities or discuss it with their family.
-Once agreed, the plan may be updated and renegotiated during subsequent interviews to reflect changes the parent's circumstances.
-If a parent refuses to sign the Participation Plan, compliance action will automatically occur.
+Participants can choose to sign their Participation Plan immediately, or have up to 10 business days ‘think time’ to consider the activities or discuss it with their family.
+Once agreed, the plan may be updated and renegotiated during subsequent interviews to reflect changes to the participant’s circumstances.
+If a participant refuses to sign their Participation Plan, compliance action will automatically occur.

-What happens if a parent is not happy with their proposed Participation Plan?
+What happens if a participant is not happy with their proposed Participation Plan?

-Parents should discuss the matter with their provider in the first place.
-If the parent is dissatisfied with the results of the provider’s customer feedback process, providers must refer the parent to the department for further investigation.
+Participants should discuss the matter with their provider in the first place.
+If the participant is dissatisfied with the results of the provider’s customer feedback process, providers must refer the participant to the department for further investigation.